samuelmao415/Reading-List/README.md

 # books_read
 Books read since 2015 after college: \
+Call Sign Chaos.
+Jim Mattis \
+What It Takes, Stephen A. Schwarzman \
+The Talent Code, Daniel Coyle \
+Barking Up The Wrong Tree, Eric Barker \
 Competing In The Age Of AI, Marco Iansiti, Karim R.Lakhani \
 The New New Thing, Michael Lewis \
 The Tragedy Of Liberation, Frank Dikotter \